Trump to sign coronavirus relief executive orders Saturday to help unemployed Americans

 The Democrats want the White House to continue negotiating with Congress on a big package.

-"A better way to do this is come to an agreement that meets the needs of the American people, a much better way," Schumer said.
+"A better way to do this is [to] come to an agreement that meets the needs of the American people -- a much better way," Schumer said.

 The need for relief is pressing as millions of Americans lost out on the $600-per-week federal unemployment benefit that expired at the end of July.
 A partial moratorium on evictions on properties with government-backed mortgages also expired at the end of last month.